Our team NimbRo won the RoboCup 2019 Humanoid

 In the semi-final, NimbRo met the 4th of the round robin: AUTMan (Iran, Canada).
 Again our robots played very well and won the game without difficulty 5:0.

-from Taiwan.
-All goals were scored in the first half, including a
+Taiwan.
+All goals were scored in the first half, including a self-goal

-self-goal of HuroEvolutionTN.
+of HuroEvolutionTN.
 The game ended 4:0 for NimbRo.
-In the
+In the third and

-third and final round robin game, our robots met the joint team WF
+final round robin game, our robots met the joint team WF Wolves &

-Wolves & Taura Bo.
-Dynaped and the igus Humanoid Open platform
+Taura Bo.
+Dynaped and the igus Humanoid Open platform scored reliably.

 After winning all thee games, NimbRo is first in the round-robin.